 Folders and subfolders

 You can assign a folder structure to the layers and features in your KML.
-If the layer has a field named FolderPath, the values in that field will be used for defining the KML folders and subfolders.
-Within that field the path separator between folders and subfolders must be a forward slash ( / ).
+If the layer has a field named FolderPath, and the field is populated with values with multiple levels, the values in that field will be used for defining the KML folders and subfolders.
+The first level of the FolderPath field becomes the root folder that contains other folders.
+Within that field, the path separator between folders and subfolders must be a forward slash (/).
 If the layer does not have a FolderPath field, you can define a folder and subfolder structure by using group layers.
 Specify the group layer itself as the input to the Layer To KML tool to get the group layer structure in the KML.

 3D Feature elevation